 Scalability and Elasticity

-One of the biggest advantages of cloud computing is its ability to scale resources up or down instantly, ensuring you only pay for what you use.
+One of the biggest advantages of cloud computing is its ability to scale resources up or down based on demand.
+Whether you’re experiencing a surge in traffic or scaling back during off-peak times, the cloud adjusts accordingly.

 Public Cloud

-Services are delivered over the internet and shared among multiple organizations.
-Examples include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform.
+In a public cloud, services are delivered over the internet and shared among multiple organizations.
+Examples include Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+Public clouds are cost-effective and ideal for businesses with fluctuating workloads.

 Private Cloud